 Dr. Ron Ehrlich: The Tumor Cells cancers love or metabolize sugar at a higher rate that’s why we use those markers in PET scans, but they also thrive in a more acidic environment too.
 Don’t they?

 Dr. Joachim Fluhrer: Yeah, they thrive in an environment, which is compromised if you like.
 So if it’s too much sugar, if it’s too many toxins, if it’s deficient in things, if it’s the acid-alkaline balance is not right, then the cells grow and they can be stimulated.
-We need to put some note on that a tumor, which has established itself, creates its own environment and it will not follow the tenant bodies and environment.
-So it’s difficult with an existing tumor to look at lifestyle changes and then get rid of that tumor.
+We need to put some note on that a tumour, which has established itself, creates its own environment and it will not follow the tenant bodies and environment.
+So it’s difficult with an existing tumour to look at lifestyle changes and then get rid of that tumour.

 If we use the lifestyle choices as a prevention to acute recurrences, I think that’s where the issue mainly is.
-But some people try to if they have been diagnosed with metastases for example, or with a large primary tumor, through lifestyle changes, to get rid of that existing tumor.
+But some people try to if they have been diagnosed with metastases for example, or with a large primary tumour, through lifestyle changes, to get rid of that existing tumour.
 And that’s very difficult.
-In the ideal setting, one would, if there’s a tumor, one would remove it and then do all these active things to prevent recurrences.
+In the ideal setting, one would, if there’s a tumour, one would remove it and then do all these active things to prevent recurrences.